-Following the analysis of the results obtained for each of the companies of the group, with the coordination of the parent company the topics of importance for the CIR group and its stakeholders were selected.
-These topics, despite respecting the individual aspects of the different companies, give an overall view of the economic, social and environmental impact attributable to the businesses of the group.
+Following the analysis of the results obtained for each of the companies of the group, the topics of importance for the COFIDE group and its stakeholders were selected.
+These topics, while respecting the individual aspects of the different companies, give an overall view of the economic, social and environmental impact attributable to the businesses of the group.

-The process was conducted following the indications given in the Guidelines of the Global Reporting Initiative GRI G4 and ended with the identification of 24 topics, which are reflected in the materiality matrix of the CIR group.
+The process was conducted following the indications given in the Guidelines of the Global Reporting Initiative GRI G4 and ended with the identification of 24 topics, which are reflected in the materiality matrix of the COFIDE group.